 Author, Consultant & Co-founder of MINT

-Marieke Eyskoot is an author, consultant and sustainable fashion and lifestyle expert best known for her extensive global ethical fashion network.
-She is the co-founder of the fair fashion tradeshow MINT, and as part of the Clean Clothes Campaign to promote better working conditions in the global garment industry.
-She has also worked in countries such as Turkey, Bangladesh and Thailand.
-Marieke is the author of ‘This is a Good Guide – for a sustainable lifestyle’ (available in English in Spring 2018), which offers consumers practical and positive tips whilst proving that style and sustainability go hand in hand.
-Chosen as newspaper Trouw’s Sustainable People Top 100 and trade journal Textilia’s Fashion Powerlist Top 100, Marieke is consistently highlighted as a leader in sustainable fashion by magazines such as Glamour, Viva, Red and Marie Claire.
+Marieke Eyskoot is an author, consultant and sustainable fashion and lifestyle expert, who has been involved in developing a better garment industry for over 15 years.
+She wrote ‘THIS IS A GOOD GUIDE – for a sustainable lifestyle’ (available in English from Spring 2018), which offers consumers practical and positive tips whilst proving that style and sustainability go hand in hand.
+Marieke is co-founder of fair fashion tradeshow MINT and is known for bringing several leading international sustainable brands to the Benelux.
+She worked as part of the Clean Clothes Campaign, to promote better working conditions in the global garment industry.
+Chosen in newspaper Trouw’s Sustainable People Top 100 and trade journal Textilia’s Fashion Powerlist Top 100, Marieke is consistently highlighted as a leader in sustainable fashion and lifestyle by magazines such as Glamour, Harper's Bazaar and Marie Claire.

 Fashion Designer & Author